getpavilion/getpavilion.github.io/_posts/2016-02-21-containers.markdown

 postid: containers
 ---

-To keep all your elements packed in consistend left and right paddings you should wrap them in containers.
+To keep all your elements packed in consistent left and right paddings you should wrap them in containers.
 Basically we have three types of containers.

 ##### Standard (fixed width) container